-I came to this conclusion personally after I almost jumped from a boat into a very likely piranha-infested tributary of the Amazon River, in the midst of the Peruvian rainforest.
-Subsequently of having crashed into the river’s embankment, we picked up an additional passenger.
+I came to this conclusion personally.
+After I almost jumped from a boat into a very likely piranha-infested tributary of the Amazon River, in the midst of the Peruvian rainforest.
+Subsequently having crashed into the river’s embankment, we picked up an additional passenger.
 A hairy, hand-sized, black tarantula, stood in sharp contrast to the man’s white polo shirt, whose shoulder it was now sitting on.
 Not only was I terrified, but I also sobered.

 …it is not that setting out on a spiritual path clears up all psychological problems.” — Brant Cortright

-The multiple shamanic healing ceremonies had not cured the arachnophobia, despite the fact that several specimens appeared throughout the traditional curing rituals; and notwithstanding the fact that I was certain I had addressed, worked through and thereby eliminated my fear.
+The multiple shamanic healing ceremonies had not cured the arachnophobia.
+Despite the fact that several specimens appeared throughout the traditional curing rituals.
+And notwithstanding the fact that I was certain I had addressed, worked through and thereby eliminated my fear.

 For those readers utterly unaffected by arachnids, feel free to substitute spiders with snakes, flying, the dark, public speaking, intimacy, heights, abandonment, rejection, death or anything other that sends your heartbeat racing and stifles you with terror.

-The preceding days of the boat incident, at the Shipibo Healing Centre, I had actually encountered dozens of spiders, or what I now prefer to call ‘spider spirits’.
+In the preceding days of the boat incident, at the Shipibo Healing Centre, I had actually encountered dozens of spiders, or what I now prefer to call ‘spider spirits’.
 Dozens of these eight-legged animals approached me, crawled on top of me and even inside me.

 Lastly, I had actually turned into a tarantula myself.
-Standing in front of myself on my now eight legs, looking up at myself (the human) through my now four pairs of eyes, “feeling” utter puzzlement, as to how I (the human) could possibly be so afraid of myself (the spider), since the mere size difference between us spoke volumes against it.
+Standing in front of myself on my now eight legs, looking up at myself (the human) through my now four pairs of eyes, “feeling” utter puzzlement, as to how I (the human) could possibly be so afraid of myself (the spider) since the mere size difference between us spoke volumes against it.
 “Impossible!…Turning into a spider…” you may think.
 Well, in the shamanic world, nothing really is.

-Firstly, the concept of state dependent learning should be mentioned.
+Firstly, the concept of state-dependent learning should be mentioned.

 Learning in this context encompasses emotional and intellectual memory.

 In an experiment during which rats under the influence of consciousness-altering drugs such as LSD, cocaine or alcohol had learned to navigate a maze, failed to run it, once the effects of the drugs had worn off.
-Yet, the rats managed to remember how to navigate the maze perfectly well again, once they were under the influence of aforementioned drugs.
+Yet, the rats managed to remember how to navigate the maze perfectly well again, once they were under the influence of the aforementioned drugs.
 (Cortright, 1997)

-Whilst under the effect of the traditional plant medicine ayahuasca, I felt emotionally equipped to tolerate numerous spiders not only in my immediate environment, but also actually crawling on top of me.
+Whilst under the effect of the traditional plant medicine ayahuasca, I felt emotionally equipped to tolerate numerous spiders Not only in my immediate environment but also actually crawling on top of me.

-When during the experience I turned into a spider, I had the realization that we (the spider and I, and in fact every other creature in the universe) ultimately were infused with the same spirit and there was not really anything to be afraid of.
+When during the experience I turned into a spider, I had the realization that we (the spider and I, and in fact every other creature in the universe) ultimately were infused with the same spirit.
+And there was not really anything to be afraid of.

 Hence, my urge to immediately jump ship, on that boat, a couple of days later.